jmi5/mac-setup/README.md

 **Sublime themes**

-I currently have GravityOne installed.
+I currently have One Dark installed.

-* Cmd-Shift-P -> "Install Package Manager"
+* Cmd-Shift-P -> "Install Package Control"
 * Then Cmd-Shift-P -> "Package Control: Install Package"
 * Cmd-Shift-P -> "UI: Select Theme" AND then "UI: Select Color Theme" so that both sidebar and text change.